hartery5/Newton2Law/README.md

 Now keep m$`_2`$ constant and vary m$`_1`$.
 How would you describe the relationship between the acceleration of m$`_1`$ and its own mass?
 Proportional?
 Inversely Proportional?
 Linear?
 Non-Linear?

 #### Newton's 2nd Law
-This latest experiment tells us something rather interesting: if the net force exerted on an object remains constant, then the acceleration of an object is inversely proportional to its own mass!
+This latest experiment should reveal something interesting: if the net force exerted on an object remains constant, then the acceleration of an object is inversely proportional to its own mass!
 This makes intuitive sense: my cat can knock a book off the shelf with a light push, but the same push could not tip over the bookshelf (thankfully...).
 We can summarize Newton's 2nd Law, thusly:

 $$\vec{a} = \frac{\vec{F_{net}}}{m}$$